legal resources necessary to hold negligent facilities accountable.

 The most recent inspection report contained 20 separate health citations issued to the facility.
 There were several deficiencies in the quality of care.
 In one case, staff failed to check for gastrostomy tube, which is a feeding tube placed in the stomach used to provide nutrition to people who cannot obtain nutrition by mouth placement prior to administering medication.
 In another case, the facility failed to follow physician’s orders for medication administration to another resident.
 There were also findings that staff failed to help residents with the activities of daily life that are essential to keep them clean and prevent infection.
 Staff failed to wash one resident or brush their teeth for several days.
 The inspection report also noted that CNAs did not have the appropriate dementia training, which is vital to provide care in a competent and safe manner.
 This was not the first time in the past year where the nursing home was cited for a training deficiency.
 There was a prior complaint investigation that found that the facility failed to have a process to ensure the nursing staff had appropriate competencies and skills to care for residents which had the potential to negatively impact the quality of nursing care given to each resident in the facility.
 In total, there have been 24 different complaint investigations in the past three years that have resulted in a citation issued to the facility.Has Your Loved One Been Injured at The Rehabilitation Center of Bakersfield?
 Get Legal Help Now

 Many nursing home accidents are the result of either inadequate staff or nurses that have not been properly trained to do their job.
 Oftentimes, this is the root cause of an accident that has resulted in financial compensation for the family.
 Nursing homes can be found liable for their failure to train and supervise staff.
+Contact us today!
 The attorneys at the Nursing Home Law Center have years of experience in litigating nursing home cases on behalf of California families.
 They can be your champion as your case moves through the legal system.
 Call them today at (800) 926-7565 to set up your no-risk case consultation and find out how they can help you and your family take effective action.Sources